sterliakov/sterliakov.github.io/README.md

 ### Terraform [module](https://github.com/sterliakov/terraform-aws-ecr-image) for ECR-based Lambda deployment

-What came first --- the chicken or the egg?
+Which came first --- the chicken or the egg?
 AWS engineers don't know either.

 If you want to deploy a docker-based Lambda function, you need an image in place.
-To build an image, you need a pipeline building that image and updating the lambda --- which doesn't exist yet.
+To build an image, you need a pipeline to build that image and update the function which doesn't exist yet.

 I ended up studying the registry specification and publishing a module that uses curl to fetch and push a lightweight `alpine` image as a placeholder ---